IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 # Client-Side Identity JavaScript SDK

 Use this SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing UID2 identity, provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).
-For intended web integration steps, see [Publisher Integration Guide (Standard)](../guides/publisher-client-side.md).
+- For intended web integration steps, see [Publisher Integration Guide (Standard)](../guides/publisher-client-side.md).
+- For an example application, see [UID2 Publisher Integration Example (Standard)](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/standard/README.md).

 >NOTE: Within this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.